I have a client who insists on putting granite counters in the kitchens of every duplex she buys.

-She argues that upgrade is why her properties stay rented.
+She argues that the upgrade is why her properties stay rented.

 She may be right.

-Most of us would agree that many of the foreclosed and short sale duplexes on the market today are in need of a face lift.
+Most of us would agree that many of the foreclosed and short-sale duplexes on the market today require a facelift.
 But when looking at them for rehab and rental, it’s important to keep in mind the return you may or may not get on your improvements.

 For example, will granite countertops mean you can charge $50 more a month in rent?
 Or will they just help you avoid vacancies?